dandaman2/SolitaireJarDownloader/README.md

 Designed to pull JAR files from Github repository: <a>https://github.com/dandaman2/Solitaire_Jars</a>.

 All Solitaire variation JAR files were generated using an abstracted Scala-Java CLS framework at <a>https://github.com/combinators</a>

+A JAR file exists in the main directory of this project.
+A version of the launcher can be run directly from that JAR file.